 Types of Care: In-home vs. Residential

-- In-home care: Personal care and support within your own home.
+- In-home care: Personal care and support within your own home — your property is typically excluded from the financial assessment.

-Understanding the differences between these options is crucial for safeguarding property when needing care.
-For more detailed information on protecting your assets, you can visit our resource on care home fees and.
+Understanding this distinction is crucial for safeguarding property when needing care.
+For more detailed information on protecting your assets, you can visit our resource on care home fees and property.

 Evaluating Your Financial Situation

-- Gather all financial documents, including bank statements and pension information.
+- Gather all financial documents, including bank statements, pension details, and investment records.

 Implications of Different Care Levels